Title: On the Verge (Prelude to an Admission of Love)

 Mulder nods, though he doesn’t know if it’s true.
 He woke up in the hospital with gauze wrapped around his head and Byers telling him a few centimeters to the left and he’d be dead.

 Walker relieves him of the thermometer and checks the reading.
 “A little below normal but you’re not in any danger.”
 He shakes it out and drops it into a jar of blue liquid.
 “Now, will you please get out of those wet clothes?
-I’ll send for something clean and warm for you to change into.”
+I’ll send for something clean and dry for you to change into.”

 Mulder unzips his vest, shrugs it off while Walker crosses to a wall phone and punches a number.
 “Hey, Buzzy, it’s Graeme.
 Send up a change of clothes, will you?
 Men’s large.”
 He turns to Mulder.
 “What size shoe do you wear?”